scipy-conference/scipy_proceedings/papers/trai/trai.rst

 this library.
-Because we are working on Jetson Xavier NX board, which comes with the latest OpenCV version, and CvBridge uses at its core an older version of OpenCV, we replaced the conversion from image message type to OpenCV image array made by CvBridge with a very useful numpy functionality which allowed us to make make this conversion flawlessly.
+Because we are working on Jetson Xavier NX board, which comes with the latest OpenCV version, and CvBridge uses at its core an older version of OpenCV, we replaced the conversion from image message type to OpenCV image array made by CvBridge with a little numpy trick.
 So, we replaced:

 .. code-block:: python